prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 * **Other docs or links:**

-> This effort aims to have an agreed upon design with requirements for completing the work to allow remote write to restart data delivery from a checkpoint and not from `time.Now()`
+> This effort aims to have an agreed upon design with requirements for completing the work to allow remote write to restart data delivery from a savepoint and not from `time.Now()`

 ## Why